A day of war dances in Tenganan Pegringsingan, Bali

 We learn that it is a mass coming-of-age ritual, dedicated to the Hindu god of war and the sky, Indra, which sees friendly duels between all male villagers, who bout each other armed with a small rattan shield in one hand and a tied packet of thorny ‘pandan’ leaves in the other.

 We watched our friend Putu from the village have his second ‘fight’ where his body gets lashes from the leaves’ sharp thorns and he is hurt with bloody scratches on his back, arm and stomach.
 Yet surprisingly, he shows no pain and has smile on his face the whole time.
-It must help drinking the local alcoholic beverage beforehand called Tuak (made from fermented coconut – sorry not Kombucha!) which I had a taste of back at his Uncles house.
+It must help drinking the local alcoholic beverage beforehand called Tuak (made from fermented coconut) which I had a taste of back at his Uncles house.
 I am told you need an acquired taste for it but it reminded me of bad wine.

-Our friend Putu kindly invites us back to his Uncle’s house which is a very simple one-bedroom traditional Balinese place about a 1 minute walk to the main arena where the fighting was taking place on a raised up stage.
+Putu kindly invites us back to his Uncle’s house which is a very simple one-bedroom traditional Balinese home about a 1 minute walk to the main arena where the fighting was taking place on a raised up stage.

-We are offered sugar tea and lunch which consists of rice and spicy Babi Guling (suckling pig which was made early that morning) but we politely declined and just have a sip of the tea.
+We are offered sugar tea and lunch which consists of rice and spicy Babi Guling (suckling pig which was made early that morning) but we politely decline and just have a sip of the tea.
 In this small humble home (which is an eye opener for Liam and Demi), his uncle has about 15 other villagers who sit together and chat, smoke and drink Tuak.
 There is also one young man playing on a box shaped drum (I googled it and came up with a Cajon, originally from Spain) and his Uncle is on the guitar.
 There are also a few young women and kids playing with toys.
+They all dont speak English and we are quite out of our comfort zone but relish in the opportunity.

 Before the official fights take place there are processions of boys, men and women parading through the village in traditional costumes, yellow and white umbrellas and playing loud festive music.
 It is a wonderful sight to see and we are literally amongst it all – no taped off sections here!